Orbis-SPNDAO/.github/profile/README.md

 ##  Future Road Maps

 - Integration of Plaid API to source data directly from DAO members.
 It serves the purpose of KYC as well.
-- We are currently building on-chain voting and decentralized discussion forums that DAO members could access directly from the end user dashboard.
+- We are currently implementing on-chain voting and decentralized discussion forums that DAO members could access directly from the end user dashboard.
 - Make the metadata of the SBT upgradeable.
 - Time-based NFT passes as subscription, as a revenue stream from third-party clients.
+- We are going to explore options to securely store the crowdsourced data and solutions for confidential computing.

 ## Team